-The Virginia Public Procurement Act provides the legal basis by which all procurements are to be made in the Commonwealth including procurement for professional services, nonprofessional services, construction, equipment and supplies.
+The Virginia Public Procurement Act provides the legal basis by which all procurements are to be made in the Commonwealth including procurement for engineering and legal professional services, nonprofessional services, construction, equipment, materials, and supplies.

 The Uniform Financial Report Manual issued by the Virginia Auditor of Public Accounts pursuant to Section 15.1-66, Code of Virginia (1950), establishes accounting principles and requirements that must be followed by Virginia Recipients.